BlueBrain/sphinx-bluebrain-theme/README.rst

 License
 -------

 The code for the theme is licensed under the MIT License.

-Note that the EPFL logo is **not** licensed under the MIT License.
+The name "Blue Brain Project" and the EPFL logo are property of their respective owners and do not fall under the MIT license.

 The theme incorporates third party components which are listed below, along with their relevant licenses: